Hormone Replacement: Estrogen & Progesterone

-The Womens’ Health Initiative (WHI) is a study that focused on synthetic estrogen (Premarin) and progestin (Provera).
+The Women's’ Health Initiative (WHI) is a study that focused on synthetic estrogen (Premarin) and progestin (Provera).
 NOTE: Progestin is not progesterone.
 There were different arms of the study using different drug combinations.
 The arm of the study using Premarin and Provera (PremPro) was discontinued before completion because an increased risk of breast cancer was detected in the early stages of the study.
 This risk is attributed to the Provera portion of the regimen.
-This is not the first time progestins have been implicated in increasing risks for women.
-The arm of the study using Premarin did not show an increased risk of breast cancer, but was discontinued because of an increased incidence of strokes in older women.
+This is not the first time progestins have been implicated in increased risks for women.
+The arm of the study using Premarin did not show an increased risk of breast cancer but was discontinued because of an increased incidence of strokes in older women.
 A recent study showed that natural estrogen did not have the same effects.

 Unfortunately, the media has misrepresented the facts of this study by targeting all hormone therapy.
 THIS IS WRONG!
 Again, the culprits are synthetic progestin, Provera, and horse estrogen (equilinin) not natural estrogen or natural progesterone.
 There are numerous studies showing the long-term benefits of hormone therapy.
 You just need to make sure you are receiving the right hormones (bio-identical) in the right balance.
 It is also important to begin hormone replacement as soon as you begin to lose the hormones to avoid any length of time without their protective benefits.